Peanut Butter Benefits & Health Facts

 Peanut butter is also an excellent source of plant protein.
 With about 8 grams of protein per 2 tablespoons of peanut butter, a small serving can make a significant contribution to daily protein intake.
 Peanut butter is a great substitution or alternative to meat products because it is much less expensive, it’s filling, and it contains fiber.

 Finally, peanut butter is jam-packed with hard-to-get nutrients, such as phosphorus, potassium, zinc, folate, and vitamin E, an antioxidant.
 Even phytochemicals–specifically, resveratrol–can be found in peanut butter.

 All Natural Peanut Butter Nutrition

 Natural peanut butter: it’s all the rage these days.
 But what defines ‘natural’ peanut butter, exactly, and what is the difference between the all-natural label and the commercially produced?
+The good news, the benefits of natural peanut butter don’t stray far from your typical creamy peanut butter.
 The Peanut Institute demystifies the terms for you here.

 Did you know?